 It was the first hard decision I would make as a parent.
 My pregnancy didn’t get any easier.
 At the beginning of my second trimester, I began to dilate and to have contractions.
 I was put on bedrest.
 We bought a vaporizer and I continued to use cannabis.
 It didn’t get rid of all the hyperemesis, but it gave me breaks from it—times when I could get in some nutrition.

-It helped with the headaches, muscle spasms, and anxiety.
-While I didn’t tell them about the cannabis, my doctors monitored me closely.
+Smoking cannabis while pregnant helped with the headaches, muscle spasms, and anxiety.
+While I didn’t tell them about the weed, my doctors monitored me closely.
 First weekly.
 Then twice, then three times a week I would lie down in the back of a cab and go to the hospital, where the high-risk team measured my belly and dilation, and counted contractions.

 We were all relieved when a 3D scan revealed in my third trimester that the baby’s heart was OK and didn’t seem to have been impacted by the blood pressure drug I was on when I conceived.
 For their part, the doctors didn’t ask what I was doing differently, although they were aware that something was helping my hyperemesis and it wasn’t their meds.
 We left it unsaid.